DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - **Protected Health Information (PHI)**: any health-related information that can be related to a specific person
   - **Proprietary data**: any data that helps an organization maintain a competitive edge
   - Organizations classify data using labels
-    - government classification labels include:
+  - 🔴**Governmental data classification**The impact to national security is more typically associated with government classification schemes. government classification labels include:  🟡TSCSU
-      - **Top Secret**: if disclosed, could cause massive damage to national security, such as the disclosure of spy satellite information
+      - ❄️**Top Secret**: if disclosed, could cause massive damage to national security, such as the disclosure of spy satellite information
-      - **Secret**: if disclosed, can adversely affect national security
+      - ❄️**Secret**: if disclosed, can adversely affect national security
-      - **Confidential**: Confidential data is usually data that is exempt from disclosure under laws such as the Freedom of Information Act but is not classified as national security data.
+      - ❄️**Confidential**: Confidential data is usually data that is exempt from disclosure under laws such as the Freedom of Information Act but is not classified as national security data.
-      - **Sensitive**: But Unclassified (SBU): SBU data is data that is not considered vital to national security, but its disclosure would do some harm.
+      - ❄️**Sensitive**: But Unclassified (SBU): SBU data is data that is not considered vital to national security, but its disclosure would do some harm.
 Many agencies classify data they collect from citizens as SBU.
 In Canada, the SBU classification is referred to as protected (A, B, C).
-      - **Unclassified**: not sensitive
+      - ❄️**Unclassified**: not sensitive
-    - non-government organizations use labels such as:
+  - 🔴**Commercial/Non-Governmental data classification** 🟡CPSP often takes into account the value of the data, any regulatory or legal requirements that may apply to the data, and how long the data is useful—its lifespan. non-government organizations use labels such as:
-      - **Confidential/Proprietary**: only used within the org and, in the case of unauthorized disclosure, it could suffer serious consequences
+      - 🍮**Confidential/Proprietary**: only used within the org and, in the case of unauthorized disclosure, it could suffer serious consequences.
+It is the most sensitive data.
-      - **Private**: may include personal information, such as credit card data and bank accounts; unauthorized disclosure can be disastrous
+      - 🍮**Private**: may include personal information, such as credit card data and bank accounts; unauthorized disclosure can be disastrous.
+Private data is internal business data that shouldn't be exposed but that doesn't meet the threshold for confidential or proprietary data.
-      - **Sensitive**: needs extraordinary precautions to ensure confidentiality and integrity
+      - 🍮**Sensitive**: needs extraordinary precautions to ensure confidentiality and integrity.
+Sensitive data may help attackers or otherwise create risk.
-      - **Public**: can be viewed by the general public and, therefore, the disclosure of this data would not cause damage
+      - 🍮**Public**: can be viewed by the general public and, therefore, the disclosure of this data would not cause damage
-    - labels can be as granular and custom as required by the org
   -  It is important to protect data in all states: at rest, in transit, or in use
   -  The best way to protect data confidentiality is via use of strong encryption
 - **Declassification** is the process of moving an object into a lower level of classification once it is determined that it no longer justifies being placed at a higher level.
 In a Bell-LaPadula implementation, for example, Only a trusted subject can perform declassification because this action is a violation of the verbiage of the star property of Bell–LaPadula, but not the spirit or intent, which is to prevent unauthorized disclosure.